Blockbuster snowstorm to strike New York, Philadelphia

 - The top spot of 27.5 inches is held by the Jan.
 22-23, 2016, storm.

 Regardless, snowfall amounts will vary significantly depending on where the narrow corridors of heaviest snowfall, known as snow bands, set up and stall.
-In the heaviest bands, snowfall rates of 1 to 2 inches per hour or more are possible.
+In the heaviest bands, snowfall rates of one to two inches per hour or more are possible.
 Eastern Pennsylvania is also likely to see very heavy snowfall, including in such places as Harrisburg and Allentown, in the east and onto the western Philadelphia suburbs.

-There’s the possibility that places in northern New Jersey could see more than 2 feet of snow, as moisture from the Atlantic Ocean is drawn westward, directly into much colder air.
+There’s the possibility that places in northern New Jersey could see more than two feet of snow, as moisture from the Atlantic Ocean is drawn westward, directly into much colder air.

 Snow will ease overnight Monday into Tuesday, but light snow is still likely most of Tuesday morning into the afternoon.